lin1328/ruri/README.md

 You can enable it by using `--enable-seccomp` option.
 And if you have any suggestions/issues for the seccomp profile, please report.
 NOTE: default seccomp profile blocks `personality()` syscall.
 And it will break debian reprotest, box86/wine and some other software.
 You can comment out this syscall in seccomp profile to make them work.
 # About cwte:
-I just have t find a way to zip seccomp profile code, so I made a tail `:<` mark for it, and I call it "cwte".
+I just have to find a way to zip seccomp profile code, so I made a tail `:<` mark for it, and I call it "cwte".
 See [cwte](https://github.com/rurioss/cwte) for more details about it.
-Anyway, I have a 1853->1210 lines zip in seccomp.ce, for 34% smaller code size.
+Anyway, I have a 1853->1210 lines zip in seccomp.ce, for 34% smaller code size, and, as it's implimented in a special rule, the generated code is zero-diff than before.

 # Security Reporting:
 Considering the security issues of chroot, ruri will drop CAP_SYS_CHROOT by default now